 The active air flap manages and automatically controls airflow into the engine compartment to improve aerodynamics.

-Its efficient design offers room for passengers and cargo with more interior volume than Toyota Prius, Chevy Volt and Nissan Leaf.
+As well, Ioniq’s efficient design offers room for passengers and cargo with more interior volume than Toyota Prius, Chevy Volt and Nissan Leaf.

-The Ioniq is the first eco-focused vehicle in the world to offer three distinct electrified powertrains on a single, dedicated vehicle.
+Also, this Ioniq is the first eco-focused vehicle in the world to offer three distinct electrified powertrains on a single, dedicated vehicle.

 Here are some of the kick butt features that came on this Car!

 However, the all-electric range for commuting is great for train station and commuters less than 30 miles.
-If you have a charger where you park at work then disregard.
+If you have a charger where you park at work than disregard.
 However, to drain the battery and get into hybrid mode takes a lot of highway driving.
 It was an impressive plugin hybrid.
 However, a Chevy Volt can do over 53 miles pure EV so as they say “I’m confused!”
 Yet do realize if you charge regularly this car every day and night you can easily run for weeks if not monthly on just all EV which is cheaper versus gas.
-If not it has a real range of over yes over the reported 590 miles.
+Although, it has a real range of over yes over the reported 590 miles.

 As Hyundai reported:

-Dollar for dollar this is not bad with base model starting at the $25,835 Ioniq plug-in with $4,000 in federal or state tax credits that can be applied.
+Finally, Dollar for dollar this is not bad with base model starting at the $25,835 Ioniq plug-in hybrid with $4,000 in federal or state tax credits that can be applied.
 So check with your dealers knowledge and ask what’s the tax credit.
 Please note the car tested was $32,985.

-For Hyundai lovers (I owned one years ago) you won’t be disappointed.
-This car was a pleasure to drive and easy to get in and out of.
+In conclusion, for Hyundai lovers (I owned one years ago) you “won’t be” disappointed.
+This plugin hybrid car was a pleasure to drive.
+It’s more than less easy to get in and out of.
 Most cars are not that easy to get in an out of.
 No further comment.
 LOL.